-- Adults with household income up to 138 percent of poverty (income limits for various family sizes are here).
+- Adults with household income up to 138% of federal poverty level (income limits for various family sizes are here).

-- Pregnant women with household income up to 157 percent of poverty.
+- Pregnant women with household income up to 157% of poverty.

 How does Medicaid provide financial assistance to Medicare beneficiaries in North Dakota?